v2fly/v2fly-github-io/docs/en_US/config/protocols/trojan.md

 }
 ```

-Since v4.31.0+, V2Ray's Trojan has full VLESS fallbacks support.
-The configuration is exactly the same, and the VLESS fallbacks upgrade will follow in the future.
+Since v4.31.0, V2Ray's Trojan has full VLESS fallbacks support.
+The configuration is the same as normal VLESS, and future VLESS updates will also apply to the fallback.

-The trigger conditions for fallback are also very similar: the length of the first packet is `< 58`, the 57th byte is not '\r' (because Trojan has no protocol version), or the identity authentication fails.
+The trigger conditions for initializing the VLESS fallback are also very similar: If the length of the first packet is `< 58`, if the 57th byte is not '\r' (as Trojan has no protocol version), or if authentication fails.

 See also: [VLESS](vless.md)